-Regaining your independence
+Regaining your independence (reablement)

-Reablement is intended to support people to do things for themselves, regain skills, and be independent.
+Reablement is a short-term service that is intended to support people to do things for themselves, regain skills, and be independent.

-Reablement can support with:
+Reablement can support you with:

 • moving around and safely using your home